-The significant accounting policies and estimates used in the preparation of the accompanying consolidated financial statements are described in the Company's audited consolidated financial statements for the year ended December 31, 2019 included in the Company's Annual Report on Form 10-K. There have been no material changes in the Company's significant accounting policies during the three months ended June 30, 2020, except as noted below with respect to the Company's accounting policies related to marketable securities.
+The significant accounting policies and estimates used in the preparation of the accompanying consolidated financial statements are described in the Company's audited consolidated financial statements for the year ended December 31, 2019 included in the Company's Annual Report on Form 10-K. There have been no material changes in the Company's significant accounting policies during the nine months ended September 30, 2020, except as noted below with respect to the Company's accounting policies related to marketable securities and except as noted below under "Recently Adopted Accounting Pronouncements".